Gristhorpe Man: Recent findings

 The recent work has permitted comparison with radiocarbon dates from other British examples, as well as with the series of dendrochronological dates obtained from Bronze Age tree-trunk coffin burials which have been excavated in Denmark where such burials are much more common.
 Isotopic analysis of a tooth has indicated he is likely to have originated from the Scarborough area and ate a lot of meat throughout his life.
-Radiocarbon dating of the tooth dentine and thigh bone undertaken at Bradford University has shown that he died around 4000 years ago.
+Radiocarbon dating of the tooth dentine and thigh bone undertaken at Bradford University has shown that he died around 2000 BC.

 Dr Alan Ogden, an osteologist at Bradford University, has completed what is thought to be a first in forensic archaeology by reconstructing Gristhorpe Man’s face and making him ‘talk’ using computer software.
 A possible cause of disability if not death for Gristhorpe Man was ascertained during CT-scanning at St Luke's Hospital in Bradford.
 The researchers found that he had a brain tumour growing on the left side of his skull which may well have led to him suddenly collapsing and possibly epilepsy.

-The remains are back on display in the Rotunda Museum in Scarborough alongside details of the new insights and findings into his life.
+The remains are not on display and held by the Rotunda Museum in Scarborough alongside details of the new insights and findings into his life.
 Gristhorpe Man has made an appearance in Michael Portillo's Great British Railway Journeys when Portillo visited Scarborough.
 Details of the project and new findings have been published in Current Archaeology (Vol. 250 2011) and Antiquity (Vol. 84 No. 325 2010) and a book of the full project and scientific analyses undertaken "Gristhorpe Man: a life and death in the Bronze Age" edited by Nigel Melton, Janet Montgomery and Christopher Knüsel was published in 2014.